abinit/abinit/doc/tutorial/compilation.md

 00000000000040d0 T dfftw_plan_many_dft_r2c__
 ```

-If you are using a FFTW3 library without the Fortran API, the ABINIT *configure* script will complain that the library
+If you are using a FFTW3 library without Fortran support, the ABINIT *configure* script will complain that the library
 cannot be called from Fortran and you will need to dig into *config.log* to understand what's going on.

 !!! note